1650 – France colonizes Saint Croix.

 1663 – Nouvelle France becomes a province of France.

 The Province of Carolina is founded by Lords Proprietor from England, named for Charles I of England, Scotland, and Ireland by his son and successor Charles II, with most of the original settlers coming from Virginia, New England, and Bermuda.
-The Proprietors guarantee freedom of religion to Dissenters as well as Anglicans.
+The Proprietors guarantee freedom of religion to “Jews, dissenters, and heathens” as well as Anglicans.

 1664 – The British capture Nieuw Amsterdam, and Nieuw-Nederland, comprising territory of the later colonies of New York, New Jersey, Delaware, Pennsylvania, and Vermont, falls to them.
 New York and New Jersey are established in the central part of the former Dutch colony.